Biden Admin. Pushed Germany to Delay Russian Oil Ban Until After Midterms

 The White House appears to believe it has a chance to keep the Senate in Democrat hands – but that opportunity could be endangered from a serious spike in oil prices if Germany had to start buying oil from global markets.

-This month President Biden signed a law that bans all Russian imports of oil, gas and coal to the U.S.
+Earlier this month, President Biden signed a law that bans all Russian imports of oil, gas, and coal to the U.S.

 But Biden had been reluctant to approve such a ban fearing the already high cost of gasoline would grow, even though the U.S. only imports 3% of crude oil from Russia.